jamiejennings/rosie-pattern-language/doc/rpl.md

 **Local**

-When writing a package of RPL patterns, there are names you want to be visible when someone imports your package.
-The `local` modifier hides a definition so that it is not visible.
+When writing a package of RPL patterns, there may be patterns that are not intended to be used outside the package.
+The `local` modifier hides a definition so that it is not visible to the consumers of a package.
 The scope of a `local` name is the block in which it is declared.
-In RPL 1.1, the only place `local` has any meaning (and therefore, the only place it can be used) is in the file scope.

 ## Expressions